karol-muszynski/academic-kickstart/content/publication/labourlaw/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Przeglad Socjologiczny*.
-You may use *Markdown* for italics etc." publication_short = "In *ICA*"
+publication = "*Przeglad Socjologiczny*" publication_short = "In *ICA*"

 # Abstract and optional shortened version.
-abstract = "The abstract.
-Markdown and math can be used (note that math may require escaping as detailed in the red alert box below)." abstract_short = "A short version of the abstract."
+# abstract = "The abstract.
+Markdown and math can be used (note that math may require escaping as detailed in the red alert box below)."
+# abstract_short = "A short version of the abstract."

 # Featured image thumbnail (optional)
 image_preview = ""